Madrid 7 1 Marseille | 2 ties

 Nightlife Extremely late nights, diverse clubs and bars, relaxed atmosphere, Puerta del Sol district.
 More laid-back, fewer late-night clubs, focus on bars and pubs around the Old Port.
 Madrid

-Culture & History Royal history, world-class art museums, grand architecture, flamenco.
+Culture & History Royal history, excellent art museums, grand architecture, flamenco.
 Ancient port history, diverse cultural influences, MUCEM, religious sites.
 Madrid

 Costs Generally mid-range for a capital, good value for food and drink, accommodation varies.
 Slightly less expensive than major French cities, good value for fresh produce, accommodation can be cheaper.
 Tie